-- ways to eliminate or minimise risks - the adequacy of facilities or worker's welfare at work - procedures for consulting with workers - procedures for resolving health and safety issues - procedures for monitoring the health of workers or workplace conditions - how to provide health and safety information and training to workers.
+- ways to eliminate or minimise risks - the adequacy of facilities or worker's welfare at work - · procedures for consulting with workers - procedures for resolving health and safety issues - procedures for monitoring the health of workers or workplace conditions - how to provide health and safety information and training to workers.

-It may also be necessary to consult workers about matters that are not listed above, for example when conducting investigations into incidents or 'near-misses'.
+It may also be necessary to consult workers about matters that are not listed above, for example when conducting investigations into incidents or 'near misses'.

 Workers who have been consulted under these provisions must be advised of the outcome in a timely manner.
-There is no particular way this advice must be given, however in all cases communication of outcomes should be transparent, clear and accessible to workers.40
+There is no particular way this advice must be given - for example, it could be given at a 'toolbox' meeting or posted on an intranet.36